Matt Hall (American football)

-Matthew Hall (born April 24, 1990) is a former American football tackle.
-He played college football for Belhaven University and signed with the Minnesota Vikings as an undrafted free agent on May 10, 2014.
+Matthew Hall (born April 24, 1990) is an American former football tackle.
+He played college football for Belhaven University.

+Professional career

+Hall signed with the Minnesota Vikings as an undrafted free agent on May 10, 2014.
 Hall was released on July 25 and signed with the Colts on July 27.
 He was waived with a triceps tear on August 30, and reverted to their injured reserve after going unclaimed.
 Hall was waived by the Colts on May 4, 2015.

-On August 10, 2015 Hall was claimed off of waivers by the Denver Broncos, but elected to retire rather than report to the team.
+On August 10, 2015, Hall was claimed off of waivers by the Denver Broncos, but elected to retire rather than report to the team.

-Hall is now in the Arkansas Law Enforcement Training Academy in the class of 2020-C and is the Squad Leader of the B Squad.
+Personal life

+Hall is now an Arkansas State Trooper.
+He graduated Troop School 2023-B. After Troop School he was assigned to Troop K.